sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 Docker is an open-source platform for automating the deployment of applications as self-contained units called containers.
 The Docker engine and specific Docker images are needed to run a container.
 These can be obtained from the Docker Hub, a repository of pre-made images, or created by the user.

 Creating a Docker image is done by creating a Dockerfile, which contains all the instructions the Docker engine needs to create the container.
-Once the Docker image has been created, it can be executed through the Docker engine, making it a very efficient and easy way to run a container
+Once the Docker image has been created, it can be executed through the Docker engine easily and efficiently.

+These are common commands for managing Docker containers:
+- `docker ps`: List all running containers
+- `docker stop`: Stop running a container
+- `docker start`: Start a stopped container
+- `docker restart`: Restart a running container
+- `docker rm`: Remove a container
+- `docker rmi`: Remove a Docker image
+- `docker logs`: View a container's logs

+An alternative to Docker is Linux Containers (LXC).
+LXC allows multiple isolated Linux systems to run on a single host.
+LXC is more systems-focused than Docker: while powerful, LXC has a steeper learning curve.

+These are common commands for managing LXC containers:
+- `lxc-ls`: List all existing containers
+- `lxc-stop -n <container>`: Stop a running container.
+- `lxc-start -n <container>`: Start a stopped container.
+- `lxc-restart -n <container>`: Restart a running container.
+- `lxc-config -n <container name> -s storage`: Manage container storage
+- `lxc-config -n <container name> -s network`: Manage container network settings
+- `lxc-config -n <container name> -s security`: Manage container security settings
+- `lxc-attach -n <container>`: Connect to a container.
+- `lxc-attach -n <container> -f /path/to/share`: Connect to a container and share a specific directory or file.

+LXC containers should be secured by restricting unneeded access to them.
+LXC uses namespaces and individual root file systems to enforce isolation between containers.

 ## Linux Networking